A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Results

 \section{Results}

-Our assessments are two-fold: \1 a performance comparison with other ML multi-classifiers and \2 a investigation of EFC ability to identify unknown attacks.
+Our assessments are two-fold: \1 a performance comparison with \ac{SVM}, \ac{DT} and \ac{MLP} in both closed-set and open-set experiments and \2 a performance comparison with Baseline, ODIN, and OCN in open-set experiments.
 In the following subsections, we present and discuss the results of both assessments.